 Canine Academy Level 1 are Monday mornings at 10:30am, Monday evenings at 8pm or Wednesday evenings at 8pm.
 The Monday morning class is full.
-The next Monday evening class is scheduled to begin late-April/Early May, 2017; the next Wednesday evening class is scheduled to begin April 5th, 2017.
+The next Monday evening class is scheduled to begin late-April/Early May, 2017.
+The Wednesday evening class is full.
+A second weekday Level 1 class may be added late-April/Early May - check with us for updates on that if you are interested!
 Registrations for all classes are now being accepted.

 Canine Academy Level 2 is self-paced.
 Join anytime, Mondays or Wednesdays at 7pm.

 (completion of Canine Academy 1 or trainer permission required)

 PLEASE COMPLETE THE FORM BELOW TO REQUEST A SPOT IN CANINE ACADEMY:

 How does the Academy work?

 The Academy is a six-month program divided into different segments.
 Each segment is taught at a different day and time.
 The first segment, Level 1, is divided into eight classes taught in eight consecutive weeks.
 You must be able to attend all eight consecutive Level 1 classes.
 If you miss a Level 1 class, you will be responsible for scheduling and paying for a make up lesson.